What causes thick toenails and top tips on how to deal with them

 As it is with most problems, prevention is always better than cure, and there are many ways that you can avoid the annoyances that come with thick toenails.

 • The first point to make in terms of prevention is vigilance.
 You might not pay that much attention to your toenails, especially in winter when your feet will likely be covered up most of the time, but it is highly important that you start to pay attention.
-In order to prevent your nails thickening, you should look out for any changes in your skin and nails, e.g. changes in colour and texture.
-If you begin to notice severe discolouration and pain, then it is likely that you have contracted a fungal nail infection.
+In order to prevent your nails thickening, you should look out for any changes in your skin and nails, e.g. changes in color and texture.
+If you begin to notice severe discoloration and pain, then it is likely that you have contracted a fungal nail infection.
 You should immediately contact your doctor in order to begin treatment as soon as possible.

 • Secondly, you should take care of your nails.
 Pedicures are not just for girls and are not just to make feet look pretty, they can really help in keeping feet and toenails clean and healthy.
 However, if pedicures really aren’t for you, just aim to keep your nails trim but still above the nail bed to prevent separation and also file them regularly to prevent sharp edges.